Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu

+\ABSTRACT{ This paper addresses two deficiencies of models in the area of matching-based market design.
+The first arises from the recent realization that the most prominent solution that uses cardinal utilities, namely the Hylland-Zeckhauser (HZ) mechanism \citep{hylland}, is intractable; computation of even an approximate equilibrium is PPAD-complete \citep{VY-HZ, HZ-hardness}.
+The second is the extreme paucity of models that use cardinal utilities.
 Our paper addresses both these issues by proposing Nash-bargaining-based matching market models.
-Since the Nash bargaining solution is captured by a convex program, efficiency follow; in addition, it possesses a number of desirable game-theoretic properties.
+Since the Nash bargaining solution is captured by a convex program, efficiency follows.
+In addition, it possesses several desirable game-theoretic properties.
 Our approach yields a rich collection of models: for one-sided as well as two-sided markets, for Fisher as well as Arrow-Debreu settings, and for a wide range of utility functions, all the way from linear to Leontief.

-We also give very fast implementations for these models which solve large instances, with $n = 2000$, in one hour on a PC, even for a two-sided matching market.
-A number of new ideas were needed, beyond the standard methods, to obtain these implementations.
+We give very fast implementations for these models using Frank-Wolfe and Cutting Plane algorithms.
+These help solve large instances with several thousand agents and goods in a matter of minutes on a PC, even for a one-sided matching market under piecewise-linear concave utility functions and a two-sided matching market under linear utility functions.
+In contrast, using HZ, going beyond even $n = 10$ is prohibitive.
+Several new ideas were needed, beyond the standard methods, to obtain these implementations.
+In particular, we present several lower bounding schemes, which not only help improve the convergence of our solution methods but also shed light on fairness properties of the Nash-bargaining-based models.